 Green Loan for Solar Panels

-If you would consider paying for 6-7 years of electricity upfront to get 15 – 20 years of electricity a good investment, then you should consider investing in solar PV panels.
-We can help you finance your solar PV panels with our great value Credit Union Green Loan which comes with a low rate of 6% (6.17% APR).
+Would you consider paying for 6-7 years of electricity upfront to get 15 – 20 years of electricity a good investment?
+If the answer is yes, then you should consider investing in solar PV panels.
+Our Credit Union Green Loan offers a low rate of 6% (6.17% APR) for financing solar panels.

 Are solar panels worth the expense?